Botswana Intends To Join The Water Convention - UrduPoint

 Botswana Intends To Join The Water Convention

-GABORONE, (UrduPoint / Pakistan Point News - 23rd May, 2023 ) :Botswana has expressed interest in joining the Convention on the Protection and Use of Transboundary Watercourses and International Lakes (the Water Convention) to ensure its water security and socioeconomic development, a government official said Monday.
+GABORONE, (UrduPoint / Pakistan Point News - 24th May, 2023 ) :Botswana has expressed interest in joining the Convention on the Protection and Use of Transboundary Watercourses and International Lakes (the Water Convention) to ensure its water security and socioeconomic development, a government official said.

 Like many other African countries, Botswana is particularly vulnerable to water scarcity as a result of climate change, and the Primary challenges are centered on water resource availability and increasing water demand pressure, said Kekgonne Baipoledi, permanent secretary of the Ministry of Lands and Water Affairs, at a national workshop on the protection of water resources in Gaborone, Botswana's capital.